 Brick-and-mortar businesses should promote their apps’ unique value proposition with in-store signage and at the point of sale (POS).
 Help people understand how it will enrich their experiences, as well as any exclusive offers that will be unlocked by getting the app.

 6) Use Email to Persuade Users to Download, install and launch your app, and why they should opt in to push notifications

 Already have customer emails?
 Use them to drive customers to engage with your brand on mobile, and usher in new levels of immediacy and contextual understanding.

 7) Sweeten the Deal

 Consumers frequently share email addresses in exchange for coupons.
 Consider what mobile exclusive benefit you might offer.

 Every digital property you have should support your app recruitment effort.
-It can be the difference between being where consumers can find you, to being able to effortlessly reach out and engage them.
+It can be the difference between just being where consumers can find you to being able to effortlessly reach out and engage them.

 The opt-in ask should never be once and done.
-Consider pre-asking users, and give them time to evaluate the app before asking again through in-app welcome messages or customized screens.
+Consider pre-asking (also known as soft-ask) users, and give them time to evaluate the app before asking again through in-app welcome messages or customized screens.

 If opted-out users view specific products, visit the “Deals” page, or perform some other in-app activity that signals strong intent, use the insight to tailor in-app messages offering single tap sign-up to related notifications.
 If users understand the additional and targeted value they’d receive through the immediacy of notifications, they’ll be more likely to reconsider their initial opt-out decision.